Delivery Operations 101

 However, route planners take into account more than each stop’s physical location.

-Route planners also use current data regarding real-time traffic and road conditions, helping you avoid hurdles like traffic jams and construction.
+Route planners also use up to date mapping data and road conditions to help avoid hurdles like dense traffic areas and construction.

 They don’t just pick the shortest route based on distance alone.